sanjaymeena/sanjaymeena.github.io/_posts/book_notes/_posts/2016-05-8-book_notes_how_to_be_lucky.md

 ## 6. The Zigzag paths

 * The lucky, alert to the luck/planning distribution , are aware that life is always going to be a turbulent sea of opportunities drifting randomly past in all directions.
 If you put blinders on yourself so that you can only see straight ahead, you will nearly miss everything.
 * Never take long-range plans seriously.
-Use them for general guidance as long as they seem to by taking you where you want to go, but whatever you do , dont get stuck with them.
+Use them for general guidance as long as they seem to by taking you where you want to go, but whatever you do , don't get stuck with them.
 Throw them in the thrash heap as soon as something better comes along.
 * Examples of Zig zag life paths:
 	* Harlan Sanders, Kentucky Fried Chicken (KFC)
 	* Ray Croc, McDonalds